The Midwest is going dark in wavesβ€”plan your stack now

 Pending

-State legislators have introduced bills requiring transparency provisions in police encryption decisions.
-Chicago's controversial delay system has drawn particular scrutiny.
-The Illinois Press Association continues advocacy efforts for media access requirements.
+Illinois legislators have introduced bills requiring transparency provisions before encryption decisions.
+Chicago's delay system has drawn particular scrutiny from journalists and press freedom advocates.
+The Illinois Press Association has been pushing for media access requirements.

 • HB proposed requiring real-time media access